 American Orthodox women have a new way of describing their questions about taharat hamishpachah and mikveh, marriage and wellness.
 They ask “Yoetzet questions” and they’ve come to expect and cherish access to a Yoetzet Halacha in their communities.
 What a dramatic change in just one generation!

 This is the genius of Nishmat’s Miriam Glaubach Center and its visionary, Dr. Felix Glaubach.

-Dr. Glaubach’s vision sparked a revolution.
-By 2011, women, 20 – 60 years old, expected their synagogue or community to hire a Yoetzet.
-But only three Yoatzot lived in the U.S. A savvy philanthropist who recognized the Miriam Glaubach Center’s great appeal, Dr. Felix Glaubach backed the Center’s expansion into an educational blockbuster that would produce Nishmat Yoatzot Halacha on American soil, adopting the Nishmat’s masterful halachic and medical curriculum and the system of rabbinic certification.
+Dr. Felix Glaubach’s vision sparked a revolution.
+By 2011, women, 20-60 years old, expected their synagogue or community to hire a Yoetzet.
+But only three Yoatzot lived in the U.S. A savvy philanthropist who recognized the Miriam Glaubach Center’s great appeal, Dr. Glaubach backed the Center’s expansion into an educational blockbuster that would produce Nishmat Yoatzot Halacha on American soil, adopting Nishmat’s masterful halachic and medical curriculum and it’s system of rabbinic certification.

-As a result, today, nearly a decade later, 28 Yoatzot Halacha work for 54 synagogues in 20 American communities.
+As a result, today, nearly a decade later, 21 Yoatzot work for 50 institutions in 25 communities all across United States, Canada and England.
 Orthodox women all over the U.S. and Canada are asking “Yoetzet questions.”
 They regard access to Yoatzot Halacha as one of the basic ritual services of their community.
 As a result, observant young women are asking more halachic questions and learning more about the halachic process and how to better incorporate it into their lives.